DEBADATTAJENA/gitpractice/README.md

 # gitpractice
-this is for practicing all the gitHub command, i first step towards learning GitHub
+this is for practicing all the gitHub command, a step towards learning GitHub